Virtual algebraic fibrations of surface-by-surface groups and orbits of the mapping class group: Introduction

 \section{Introduction}

-Let $X$ be a surface bundle with fiber $F$ over a surface $B$, both having positive genus.
-Denote by $G := \pi_1(X)$ the fundamental group of $X$.
-We have the following short exact sequence of fundamental groups: with $K := \pi_1(F)$, $\Gamma := \pi_1(B)$ and where $f \colon G \to \G$ is the map induced on the fundamental groups (after picking a basepoint) by the fibration $X \rightarrow B$.
-This sequence is the nontrivial part of the long exact sequence of the homotopy groups for the fibration, and allows one to interpret $G$ as a surface-by-surface extension.
-See \cite[Section 5]{Hi02}, for more details on surface bundles over surfaces.
-We will call such groups $G$ in \Cref{eq:ses} {\it surface-by-surface groups}.
-In this paper, we will also be interested in {\it surface-by-free groups}, namely groups that can be written as an extension
+In this paper we will be concerned with the study of homological and group-theoretical properties of group extensions of the form where $K$ and $\G$, the {\em fiber} and {\em base} groups, are fundamental groups of closed, compact, orientable surfaces of genus at least $2$, or finitely generated nonabelian free groups.
+The study of this type of extension has quite a long story, originating in the realm of free-by-free groups and, in the broader context that includes surface groups, in several papers of F.E.A.
+Johnson, see e.g. \cite{Jo99} and references therein.

-where $F_n$ is a free group.
-Although these latter groups are not fundamental groups of closed aspherical 4-manifolds, they are similar algebraically to surface-by-surface groups, and we will take the liberty of using the symbol $\G$ for the base of either extensions of \Cref{eq:ses,eq:sesfree} whenever the distinction is immaterial.
+The original motivation of our interest stems from a topological framework.
+Let $X$ be a surface bundle with fiber $F$ over a surface $B$, both having genus at least $2$.
+Then its fundamental group $G = \pi_1(X)$ is an extension as in \Cref{eq:ses} with $K := \pi_1(F)$, $\Gamma := \pi_1(B)$ and where $f \colon G \to \G$ is the map induced on the fundamental groups (after picking a basepoint) by the fibration $X \rightarrow B$.
+This sequence is the nontrivial part of the long exact sequence of the homotopy groups for the fibration.
+In this case, we will refer to $G$ as a {\it surface-by-surface group}.
+In the other cases, while the extensions are not the fundamental group of a closed aspherical $4$-manifold, they share similarities with surface-by-surface groups.
+Note that when the base $\G$ is the free group $F_n$, $G$ can always be thought of as a semidirect product $K \rtimes F_n$, while this may fail in general.

-We will focus on those surface bundles that have the property that the induced map in homology with rational coefficients $f \colon H_1(G;\Q) \to H_1(\G;\Q)$ is an isomorphism.
-This map is always surjective.
-This has been referred to by saying that the sequence of \Cref{eq:ses} has no {\em excessive homology} (\cite{KW19}), or that $G$ has {\em Albanese dimension one} (\cite{FV19}), in analogy with the terminology for K\"ahler surfaces when the image of the Albanese map is a curve (see e.g. \cite{BHPV04}).
+We will focus on those extensions with the property that the induced map on homology with rational coefficients $f_* \colon H_1(G;\Q) \to H_1(\G;\Q)$ is an isomorphism.
+(This map is always surjective.)
+This has been referred to by saying that the sequence of \Cref{eq:ses} has no {\em excessive homology} (\cite{KW19}).
+This is a property that depends on $G$ alone, and not on the choice of the extension.